OffchainLabs/arbitrum-classic/docs/Glossary.md

 ---

 - ArbOS: Layer 2 "operating system" that trustlessly handles system-level operations
 - ArbGas: Unit for pricing execution on Arbitrum; denominated in Ether, Arbitrum's native currency.
-ArgGas is somewhat analogous to gas on L1 Ethereum, though different factors go into its calculation.
-[ArbGas and Fees](Inside_Arbitrum.md)
+ArgGas is somewhat analogous to gas on L1 Ethereum, though different factors go into its calculation. ( See [ArbGas and Fees](Inside_Arbitrum.md#arbgas-and-fees).)
 - Arbitrum Full Node: A party who keeps track of the state of an Arbitrum chain and receives remote procedure calls (RPCs) from clients.
 Analogous to a non-mining L1 Ethereum node.
 - Aggregator: An Arbitrum Full Node that also receives transactions from users and submits them in batches on their behalf.
 - Assertion: A claim, made by a validator, about what the contracts on a chain will do.
 An assertion is considered _pending_ until it is confirmed.